 What expenses can be paid out of the restrained property?

-➢ The reasonable living expenses of the person whose property is restrained or any of their dependants;
+- The reasonable living expenses of the person whose property is restrained or any of their defendants;

 The Court can make an order to pay these expenses if they are satisfied that the person cannot meet an expense or debt out of other property that is not part of the restraining order.

 Under section 28 of the Criminal Assets Confiscation Act 2005 the Court can make an order excluding property from the restraining order for the same reasons as stated above.